Mezquital Valley: History

 Only after the Spanish conquest did the Otomi of the valley become more settled, although to this day there are some fringe groups which still maintain much of the hunter-gatherer traditions.
 The Tula area was initially ruled for the Spanish by Pedro Miahuazochil in Tula and Pedro Rodríguez de Escobar in Ixmiquilpan.
 The ecology of the valley began to change dramatically in the colonial period, mostly due to logging and the introduction of grazing animals, especially sheep, causing erosion and other damage.

+The colonial period in the valley was heavily influenced by the Hacienda system.
+A number of haciendas (Spanish plantations) owned by the Spanish, with permission from the Spanish Crown, controlled vast lands and great number of workers from where earnings were generated through ranching, agriculture and property rental.
+Naturally, colonial social and economic life circled around each hacienda, where Hacienda Demiñho was one of the most important and influential in the Mezquital Valley.

 During the Mexican War of Independence, insurgent forces under Ignacio López Rayón made camp to Ixmiquilpan and also defeated royalist forces in the nearby village of Tamaleras, now called López Rayón.
 In 1854 a local uprising, especially in the communities of Orizabita and Remedios, arose in response to the excessive taxes levied by Ixmiquilpan authorities.
 The protesters were led by Sotero Lozano, who was called a bandit.
 This leader was most active in the towns of Actopan and Cardonal, his hometown.

 The valley saw a number of battles during the Mexican Revolution, especially between those loyal to Venustiano Carranza and Emiliano Zapata.
+It also saw the peasant uprise in 1919 against Hacienda Demiñho, where its destruction and massacre ended this hacienda's hegemony in the region.

 However, because of climate, the valley remained sparsely populated and very poor from the colonial period until the 20th century.
 In the early 20th century, a rail line was built to link the valley to Pachuca.
 The rail line was planned by Englishman Richard Honey, who came to Ixmiquilpan with his family to settle.
 The rail line was supposed to run from Pachuca to Tampico, Tamaulipas but it was built only as far as Ixmilquilpan.